بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 Twenty-Fourth Word-Fifth Branch-2nd Fruit

-Thus, if, by relying on his ananiyyah and making worldly life his primary aim, man works for some temporary pleasures amidst struggling for livelihood, he drowns within an extremely narrow sphere.
+Thus, if, by relying on his ananiyyah and making worldly life his primary aim, man works for some temporary pleasures amidst the struggle for livelihood, he drowns within an extremely narrow sphere.
 All equipment, senses and subtle faculties given to him will complain about him, testify against him and sue him at the rising from the dead and assembling for judgment.
-If man knows himself to be a guest and spends the capital of his life within the sphere of permission of Al-Karîm, Whose guest he is, then he works well for a long, eternal life within such a broad sphere, takes a breath and rests.
-Then he can rise to a’lâ ‘illiyyin.
+If man knows himself to be a guest and spends the capital of his life within the sphere of permission of Al-Karîm, Whose guest he is, he works well for a long, eternal life within such a broad sphere, takes a breath and rests.
+Then, he can rise to a’lâ ‘illiyyin.
 Furthermore, all equipment and senses given to man will be pleased with him and testify in favour of him in the âkhirah.

-Man's wealth regarding equipment is from this mystery: man's senses and feelings have greatly developed and expanded because of the mind and thought, and numerous various feelings were born in him because of the multiplicity of the need, and his sensitivity has divided into many various sorts, and the comprehensiveness of his fitrah has become the source of desires turned towards numerous aims, and his faculties and equipment have greatly expanded because he has numerous duties belonging to his fitrah, and since he has been created with a fitrah that is able to perform every sort of ‘ibâdah, he has been given a disposition that comprehends the seeds of all kinds of perfections.
+Man's wealth regarding equipment is from this mystery: man's senses and feelings have greatly developed and expanded because of the mind and thought; numerous various feelings were born in him because of the multiplicity of needs; his sensitivity has divided into many different sorts; the comprehensiveness of his fitrah has become the source of desires turned towards numerous objectives; his faculties and equipment have greatly expanded because he has numerous duties belonging to his fitrah; he has been given a disposition that comprehends the seeds of all kinds of perfections since he has been created with a fitrah able to perform every sort of ‘ibâdah.

 The Twenty-Third Word/Third Subtle Point